 Why Walk 54 Miles?

-On February 18, 1965, Alabama State Troopers fatally shot an unarmed African American civil rights activist, Jimmie Lee Jackson.
+On February 18, 1965, Alabama State Troopers fatally shot an unarmed civil rights activist, Jimmie Lee Jackson.
 A champion for equal voting rights, Jackson died protecting his mother, who was attacked by police during a demonstration in Marion, AL.

+Marchers, including Dr. Martin Luther King, Jr., were again blocked by police two days later as they crossed the bridge.
 It wasn't until March 25th, 1965, that Dr. King and the 25,000 marchers with him could complete their march to the Alabama State Capitol Building and Governor Wallace's office.

-The Experience of the 54th Mile Co-Founders
+The Experience of the 54th Mile Co-Creators

 The Justice Today Episode on the 54th Mile Policing Project